string(7) "[Water]"

 Summary

-Visit program page to learn more about the series.
+Visit the following program page to learn more about this project

 Goals

-• Work with Indigenous communities to select sites of interest for monitoring surface water and groundwater in northeast BC;
+• Work with Indigenous communities to select sites of interest for monitoring surface water and groundwater in NEBC;

 • Collaborate with Indigenous communities to collect Traditional Knowledge at selected sites;

-• Install up to two hydrometric stations, to augment up to four hydrometric stations being installed by the Northeast BC Hydrometric Monitoring Network Improvements project;
+• Install up to hydrometric stations being installed by the Northeast BC Hydrometric Monitoring Network Improvements project);

-• Assess the gap, if any, between Traditional Knowledge observations and Western science, with the goal of an eventual common understanding between the two types of data; and
+• Assess the gap between Traditional Knowledge observations and Western science, with the goal of an eventual common understanding between the two types of data; and

 • Share results of the pilot project findings in a presentation to Treaty 8 First Nations.